-My grinning 12 year-old face reflects back at me from a shopfront window.
-We’re walking away from the stadium and down the Tottenham High Road, among masses of my fellow Spurs fans.
-Proudly wearing my new Tottenham Hotspur flat cap and scarf, walking amongst my people, Spurs fans.
-And I am elated because our captain Gary Mabbutt scored a late winner to beat Nottingham Forest 2-1.
+My grinning 12 year-old face reflects back from a shopfront window.
+We’re walking away from the stadium, down the Tottenham High Road, among masses of my fellow Spurs fans.
+Proudly wearing my new Tottenham Hotspur flat cap and scarf, I am elated because our captain Gary Mabbutt scored a late winner to beat Nottingham Forest 2-1.

-Captain fantastic Gary Mabbutt scored a rare goal, a late winner in a tightly contested Premier League match against Nottingham Forest 2-1.

 I visited White Hart Lane for the first time on December 28th 1992.
-That Christmas my parents had finally surrendered to the endless requests of their football crazy kid and bought tickets for a match at Tottenham Hotspur Football Club, committing to a costly trip to London from a small village in Gloucestershire, a three hour drive West.
+That Christmas my parents had finally surrendered to the endless requests of their football crazy kid and bought tickets for a match at Tottenham Hotspur Football Club, committing to a costly trip to London from a small village in Gloucestershire, a three-hour drive west.